JackKnox/Coral/README.md

 ### Building
 Coral uses the CMake build system in order to generate build files for other build systems (e.g Visual Studio Soltuions, Makefiles, etc...)

-You'll need to download CMake from [https://premake.github.io/](https://cmake.org/), after that open up a terminal and cd into the root directory of Coral, then run this command:
+You'll need to download CMake from [this website](https://cmake.org/), after that open up a terminal and cd into the root directory of Coral, then run this command:

 ```
 mkdir build